 Americans throw away nearly five pounds of trash per person per day — nearly 300 million tons every day — more than any other country on the planet.
 In the fight against climate change, we have to start here.

 Where, exactly is away?
 It’s not a rhetorical question.
 Not really.
 For as long as most of us can likely remember, “away” has been the accepted place for sending things we no longer need or want to deal with.
-Whether that’s banana peels, plastic containers, or broken furniture.
+Whether that’s banana peels, plastic containers, fast fashion, or broken furniture.
 That mentality is behind the $67 billion garbage industry.

 According to the Environmental Protection Agency, half of that waste goes to landfills while some 20 percent is incinerated.
 Just over 30 percent is recycled.
 But these aren’t long-term solutions; our landfill space is shrinking, for one.
 Since 1990, the number of landfills in the U.S. has decreased by nearly 75 percent.